Technical Guide9 min read

 For centrifuge dewatering, medium charge density (30-50%) often outperforms high charge density (60-70%) because the flocs survive the G-force better.

-Charge Density Selection Guide
+Charge Density Selection by Application

 Municipal Sludge Dewatering

 Activated sludge is organic-rich and negatively charged.
 Optimal charge density: 30-50% CPAM.
 This provides strong flocculation without excessive charge that would cause over-dosing problems.
+See our municipal WWTP sludge dewatering guide for equipment-specific recommendations.

 Industrial Organic Sludge (Food, Paper, Slaughterhouse)